Frequently asked questions

-13. Who determines how ChemRxiv will operate and the specific details?
+14. Who determines how ChemRxiv will operate and the specific details?

-14. Is ChemRxiv a regional or global service?
+15. Is ChemRxiv a regional or global service?

-15. What are the benefits of a chemistry preprint server to authors?
+16. What are the benefits of a chemistry preprint server to authors?

 A chemistry preprint server enables researchers working across diverse areas of inquiry to share early results and data with their scientist colleagues ahead of formal peer review and publication, to elicit informal feedback from other scientists to help in shaping their work, to allow authors the option of establishing priority, and to advance the pace of scientific discovery and dissemination.

-16. Do journals in chemistry allow authors who have posted preprints to submit to the journal?
+17. Do journals in chemistry allow authors who have posted preprints to submit to the journal?

 Chemistry is the central science.
 We believe each major discipline will ultimately have a discipline-specific preprint server.
 While we are engaged in efforts to find commonalities with arXiv, bioRxiv, and are exploring leveraging common resources and tools, we recognize that chemistry authors and readers will benefit from a space dedicated to their field and their needs, as our colleagues at arXiv have for physics and math, and bioRxiv for the life sciences.

-18. How do I revise my preprint or correct errors?
+19. How do I revise my preprint or correct errors?

-Please note - revisions submitted as such will be posted under the same DOI as the original preprint unless ChemRxiv's management deems the changes to be substantial warranting a new preprint.
+Please note - revisions submitted as such will be posted under the same DOI as the original preprint with an appropriate version indicator, unless ChemRxiv's management deems the changes to be substantial enough to warrant a new preprint.
 All original files will remain accessible in earlier versions, with appropriate time/date stamps.

-19. How will the preprint on ChemRxiv be linked to a related journal article once published?
+20. How will the preprint on ChemRxiv be linked to a related journal article once published?

-20. Does ChemRxiv allow text data mining?
+21. Does ChemRxiv allow text data mining?
 If so, under what terms?

 ChemRxiv does allow metadata mining and allows all associated files to be downloaded.
 Interested users should refer to the Open API documentation.

-The terms applicable to the mining of preprints are determined by the authors’ selection of a Creative Commons license - including CC-BY-NC-ND, CC-BY-NC, and CC-BY.
+The terms applicable to the mining of preprints are determined by the author's selection of a Creative Commons license - including CC-BY-NC-ND, CC-BY-NC, and CC-BY.
 Interested parties may limit searches to specific license types to meet their specific reuse needs.